Why Couples Therapy Works

 EFT is a structured, evidence-based approach to couples therapy that helps you understand and change the emotional patterns that keep you stuck.

-Instead of focusing on “who’s right,” EFT helps you identify what’s really happening underneath the fights — the fear, loneliness, and longing that drive those reactive moments.
+Instead of focusing on “who’s right,” EFT helps you identify what’s really happening underneath the fights - the fear, loneliness, and longing for something more - that drive those reactive moments.

 It’s not about learning how to “communicate better.”
-It’s about learning how to reach for each other in new, softer ways — so repair becomes possible again.
+It’s about learning how to reach for each other in new, softer ways - so repair and deep caring becomes possible.

 We’ve tried therapy before and it didn’t help.
 How is this different?